Gain Medical Work Experience in the UK’s Capital City – World Famous for Healthcare and Medical Schools.

 WHEN CAN YOU GO?
 HOW CAN YOU BOOK?

-• October half term
+• February half term

-• Summer holidays from June-September each year
+• Summer holidays from July-August each year

 You can see all the specific dates by visiting here.